InvGate Service Management tutorials

 A maintenance ticketing system is used to manage requests related to the upkeep of physical spaces, infrastructure, and equipment.
 It covers issues such as building systems, shared office equipment, utilities, safety elements, and operational assets that support daily work.

+To understand how a ticketing system works at a fundamental level: every incoming request becomes a ticket.
+That ticket gets a category, an owner, a priority, a status, and a resolution timeline.
 Typical requests handled through the system include problems with lighting, HVAC, plumbing, elevators, access controls, printers, machinery, or other facility-related equipment.

 Within a facilities ticketing system, maintenance is one of the core request types.
 Facilities ticketing systems usually group different workplace services under a single structure, such as maintenance, cleaning, space issues, or security.
 The maintenance ticketing system focuses specifically on requests tied to assets and infrastructure, while sharing the same intake, tracking, and reporting model.